ABBush2001/Cyber-Threat-Protectors/README.md

 **known issues for game scene**
 - initially generated player's hand does not seem to draw cards from the deck
-- need to determine how to implement drag and drop
+- drag and drop mostly works, but allows player to "drop" cards where they shouldn't